microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 ### REACT_FUNCTION

-`REACT_FUNCTION` defines a JavaScript implemented function. after a turbo module is loaded, the attached field will be initialized with a value, calling this field executes some code registered in JavaScript.
+`REACT_FUNCTION` defines a JavaScript implemented function. after a TurboModule is loaded, the attached field will be initialized with a value, calling this field executes some code registered in JavaScript.